Low Volume Machined Parts Displayed

 The first step in any production run is the planning stage.
 It is the same for low-volume manufacturing.
 As production is usually a continuous process from start to finish, it is always important to have all the features of the product figured out.

-Your chosen supplier should have a decent amount of experience in the field, know what technology to use, understand the functional and mechanical properties of the selected materials, and most importantly, can deliver a high-quality prototype that works just as intended.
+Your chosen supplier should have a decent amount of experience in the field, know what technology to use, understand the functional and mechanical properties of the selected materials, and, most importantly, be able to deliver a high-quality prototype that works just as intended.

 No matter how well-designed your prototype or production part is, you will face challenges in your production run if your supply chain is weak.
-Try to ensure that the material you have selected in readily available in mass volume, easy, and inexpensive to ship.
+Try to ensure that the material you have selected is readily available in mass quantities, easy, and inexpensive to ship.

 Also, consider the factory location where your low-volume production is running.
 If the area is not accessible, you may have problems getting raw materials across.